alfreddatakillen/slarver/README.md

 A code coverage report will be generated in the `coverage/` directory.

-## Fragment data format
+## Fragment data format, version 1

+* Byte 1: Format version number.
+(1 is the current format version number.)
-* Byte 1-16: Random UUID for the split.
+* Byte 2-17: Random UUID for the split.
 All fragments created in one split will have the same UUID.
 It is a 128 bit big-endian.
-* Byte 17: The number of fragments created.
+* Byte 18: The number of fragments created.
-* Byte 18: The number of fragments required to re-create the original stream.
+* Byte 19: The number of fragments required to re-create the original stream.
-* Byte 19: The index for this fragment file.
+* Byte 20: The index for this fragment file.
-* Byte 20-: The very data...
+* Byte 21-: The very data...